 Just by connecting to data stored on OneDrive or SharePoint, users can keep their Power BI reports and dashboards continuously updated automatically.
 This not only saves time, it also eliminates the need to remember to update reports that need to be disseminated to a team, department, or even an entire company.
 You can't get much more productive or efficient than that, can you?

-This tutorial is part of a series of tips and tricks regarding Power BI and data visualization.
-So far, we've covered:
+This tutorial is the third in a series of tips and tricks that will help you reap the benefits of Power BI and data visualization.
+The series also includes these topics:

 - How to configure an Excel file for use in Power BI

-- How to create your first Microsoft Power BI dashboard
+- How to create your first Power BI dashboard

 - 6 big data jobs you can get today